Opportunity and risk report

 Relevant risks initially exist based on the stability of political conditions and international financial systems as well as their possible impact on the economy.
-In this regard, the Group’s increasing diversification, both geographically and with regard to the range of services offered, has a risk-reducing effect, meaning that instabilities, such as those currently occurring in the Middle East, can be compensated for.
+In this regard, the Group’s increasing diversification, both geographically and with regard to the range of services offered, has a risk-reducing effect, meaning that instabilities, such as those currently occurring in Eastern Europe, can be compensated for.
 Changes to the regulatory framework can result in a liberalization of markets.
-On the one hand, this is associated with risks for TÜV Rheinland: One example here is Spain for the Industrial Services and Mobility Business Streams.
-On the other hand, this also opens up additional opportunities for international operations.
-For example, the Industrial Services Business Stream in Germany demonstrates that a systematic market and service offensive in saturated markets is a suitable means of ensuring sustainable success despite strong competition.
-In addition to the aforementioned, risks also result from developments specific to individual sectors.
-A slower recovery in the photovoltaic industry is one example in this regard, which TÜV Rheinland would be affected by as TIC market leader.
-In Germany, a lower number of vehicle inspections can have a negative impact on the Mobility Business Stream.
-The potential resulting from the ability to serve major clients thanks to wider coverage has a risk-reducing effect in this regard.
-The continued consolidation in the TIC industry, combined with price and margin pressure as well as competition becoming more fierce, pose an ongoing challenge.
+On the one hand, this is associated with opportunities for TÜV Rheinland.
+In Germany, for instance, the area of mobility demonstrates that a targeted, nationwide presence, including the provision of solutions for corporate customers in saturated markets with cutthroat competition and the risk of declining numbers, is suitable to promoting long-term success.
+On the other hand, this also entails risks.
+One example here is Spain for the Industrial Services and Mobility Business Streams.
+Risks are also involved in sectoral developments, for example as the result of changes in customer requirements and demand in the field of information and telecommunications technology.
+In addition to this, various markets also pose a challenge in terms of finding skilled workers in numbers sufficient to enable further innovation and growth.
+Continued consolidation in the TIC industry, combined with price and margin pressure as well as increasingly fierce competition, pose an ongoing challenge.

-Furthermore, damages claims filed against TRLP in connection with PIP breast implants were dismissed in Germany in 2013 by several district courts [Landgerichte] and in January 2014 by a court of appeals [Oberlandesgericht].
+Furthermore, damages claims filed against TRLP in connection with PIP breast implants were dismissed in January 2014 by the Palatinate Court of Appeals [Pfälzisches Oberlandesgericht] of Zweibrücken and numerous district courts in 2013 and 2014.
 The German courts consistently confirmed that TRLP fulfilled the duties of a notified body responsibly and in compliance with all laws and legal norms applicable in Europe.
 PIP’s fraudulent actions were not noticeable for a notified body, nor could they be detected with the means stipulated by the legislator.

 Systematic risk management

 Targeted countermeasures are undertaken comprehensively at an early stage to minimize risks and strengthen opportunities.
-In addition to market, customer, and competition issues, this particularly relates to internal processes (such as the systematic integration after completed M&A transactions) and to human resources, such as with regard to a lack of qualified staff, for example.
-Continuous action tracking and updating of opportunity and risk reports in the course of the year are obligatory.
-The Executive Board has set up a risk unit to which the Controlling, Finance, Corporate Audit, Legal, Quality Management, Compliance, and Insurance Divisions belong.
+This applies not only to market, customer and competition issues but also to internal processes in particular, such as systematic integration following M&A transactions.
+Continuous tracking of measures and updating of opportunity and risk reports in the course of the year are obligatory.
+The Executive Board has set up a risk unit to which the Controlling, Compliance, Finance, Quality Management, Corporate Audit, Legal, and Insurance Divisions belong.
 Its task is to analyze and evaluate opportunities and risks.